jmspit/curlstats/README.md

 ### TCP Handshake (TCP)

 The TCP layer performs a handshake to establish a connection.
 This is almost entirely bound by network latency (in absence of socket allocation problems).
-A TCP involves a three-way handshake, the handshake (3 sends) latency is 1.5 times the network latency (2 sends) - so a rough estimate of the network latency can be deduced from the TCP handshake latency.
+TCP uses a three-way handshake, the handshake (3 sends) latency is 1.5 times the network latency (2 sends) - so a rough estimate of the network latency can be deduced from the TCP handshake latency.